Warkatne

 Warkatne is a village in the Karmala taluka of Solapur district in Maharashtra state, India.

+History

+Warkatne have Gadhi of Sardar Tanpure-Desai(Deshmukh).
+The Gadhi was spread over 36 acres.
+In the past, the administrative affairs of the surrounding villages were carried out from here.

 Demographics

 Covering 1582 ha and comprising 330 households at the time of the 2011 census of India, Warkatne had a population of 1702.
 There were 912 males and 790 females, with 192 people being aged six or younger.